martialblog/cheatsheet/README.md

 ##TODO
 A lot of stuff...
 I just started.
 Stay tuned.

 - Refactor code a bit...
+Maybe inherit configparser?
 - Add more cheatsheets!
 MORE!
-- Clean up imports
 - Maybe categories?
 - Tell my mom about it